 The legalization bill that passed in 2021 is subject to a reenactment clause that requires many of the bill's provisions to be passed again in 2022 for them to become law.
-As a result, the provisions discussed below may change in the 2022 session.
+In 2022, the Virginia General Assembly was unable to pass the legislation required to establish a commercial market for cannabis.248 The information below is still law and waits for the creation of the adult-use industry in Virginia.